 Why you need to dethatch

-Thatch build-up on your lawn occurs when roots and dead organic matter matter (from leaves and dead roots etc), forms a barrier that stops water and nutrients from reaching the roots of grass.
+Thatch build-up on your lawn occurs when roots and dead organic matter matter (from leaves and dead roots etc), forms a barrier.

 Thatch build-up can form a barrier than is inches thick.